W Hamond - The Original Whitby Jet Store

 Whitby Museum.

-If you’re interested in the maritime history of Whitby, you should check out the Whitby Museum.
+If you’re interested in Whitby’s maritime history, you should check out the Whitby Museum.
 It boasts a variety of fascinating exhibits, including relics from bygone eras and an impressive collection of dinosaur fossils found locally along the coastline.

-Plan to spend at least an hour exploring all the museum offers, and don’t miss the chance to see the famous Hand of Glory exhibit, which will pique your interest.
+Plan to spend at least an hour exploring the museum’s offerings.
+Don’t miss the chance to see the famous Hand of Glory exhibit, which will pique your interest.

 11. Visit the Whitby Lobster Hatchery